roblevay/T2764/Lab11Powershell.md

 - You used `Invoke-Sqlcmd` to query SQL Server
 - You saved query output to CSV using `Tee-Object`
 - You used PowerShell ISE to edit and test scripts interactively
+- .you have installed, imported and used the module Sqlserver